CERT-Polska/Artemis/docs/user-guide/troubleshooting.rst

 Windows build issues
 --------------------
-If you are using Windows and you are seeing the following message during container build:
+If you are using Windows and you see the following message during container build:

 .. code-block::